 Outings are a little bit easier with one of us adults.
 You are more likely to play in one spot, sort of together–like looking at/picking up rocks, or kicking a found ball.
 You’re less likely to run off in different directions, and you *sometimes* will follow directions when we tell you it’s time to come home.
 (But there are still plenty of tantrums because you never want to stop playing.)

 Your interest and skills in sports are noticeably developing!
-Both of you kick a soccer ball–Emmett, you can practically dribble, and Malcolm, you like to practice kicking while waiting for your turn to get the ball.
-Emmett, you’re kind of good at basketball!
+Both of you kick a soccer ball–E, you can practically dribble, and M, you like to practice kicking while waiting for your turn to get the ball.
+E, you’re kind of good at basketball!
 You can actually throw it and make some shots!
 We can’t wait to get you into some toddler sports classes.

 Invisible legs: we try to set you down for any reason and you don’t want to be put down, so as you get are brought closer to the floor, you just fold up your legs and try to cling to us so we can’t set you down.
 Super frustrating!
 Though we love hugging you, we can’t do it as much as you always like.

 You are little smart alecks too.
 When we ask you to do something, sometimes you just say, “No.” So then we’ve learned to phrase it not as a request. 🙂 But sometimes you’ll try to fake us out–like when we say, “Okay, let’s leave your pacifier there.”
 You’ll grin and pretend to take it out, but then jam it back into your mouth.
 You’ve also figured how to drag your baby adirondack chairs around and use it as a stepstool to reach something you can’t.